oroinc/documentation/user_guide/user_management_organization.rst

 - Get to the :ref:`configuration settings <admin-configuration>` of the organization: |IcConfig|

 In the community edition, you can only edit the organization name and description of the only organization.
-To get to the edit page, go to the *System → User Management → Organizations*
+To get to the edit page, go to the *System → User Management → Organizations*.

 .. |IcConfig| image:: ./img/buttons/IcConfig.png